Why This Matters

 Elizabeth Cady Stanton

-- Organized the Seneca Falls Convention (1848)—the first women's rights convention in the U.S., launching the organized suffrage movement
+- Organized the Seneca Falls Convention (1848), the first women's rights convention in the U.S., which launched the organized suffrage movement

-- Broad reform agenda including property rights, divorce reform, and suffrage—though her later work sometimes excluded Black women's concerns
+- Pursued a broad reform agenda including property rights, divorce reform, and suffrage.
+However, her later work sometimes strategically excluded Black women's concerns, particularly when she opposed the Fifteenth Amendment for enfranchising Black men before white women.

 Susan B. Anthony